Sriram Raghavan

 Raghavan's prominence increased with Andhadhun (2018) which tells the story of a blind piano player who unwittingly becomes embroiled in the murder of a retired actor.
 The film received critical acclaim and was commercially successful.
 He is the recipient of several accolades, including two National film Awards and two Filmfare Awards.

 Early life

-Raghavan was born in Bombay (Mumbai), Maharashtra in a Tamil family to a botanist father and a movie-loving mother.
+Raghavan was born in Bombay (Mumbai), Maharashtra in Iyer family of Tamil Brahmin to a botanist father and a film-enthusiast mother.
 He grew up in Pune, where he did his schooling at the St. Vincent's High School.
 He also studied economics at Fergusson College in Pune.